Élisabeth Sonrel

-Elisabeth Sonrel (1874 Tours – 1953 Sceaux) was a French painter and illustrator in the Art Nouveau style.
+Elisabeth Sonrel (1874 – 1953) was a French painter and illustrator in the Art Nouveau style.
 Her works included allegorical subjects, mysticism, symbolism, portraits, and landscapes.

-She was the daughter of Nicolas Stéphane Sonrel, a painter from Tours, and received her early training from him.
+Born in Tours, she was the daughter of painter Nicolas Stéphane Sonrel, who was also her first teacher.
 For further study she went on to Paris as a student of Jules Lefebvre at the Ecole des Beaux-Arts.

-In 1892 she painted her diploma work, 'Pax et Labor', a work to be seen at the Musée des Beaux-Arts de Tours.
-From then on she exhibited at the Salon des Artistes Français between 1893 and 1941, her signature pieces being large watercolors in a Pre-Raphaelite manner, which she adopted after a trip to Florence and Rome, discovering the Renaissance painters - some of her work having clear overtones of Botticelli.
+In 1892 she painted her diploma work, Pax et Labor, which was to be displayed at the Musée des Beaux-Arts de Tours.
+From then on she exhibited at the Salon des Artistes Français between 1893 and 1941, her signature pieces being large watercolors in a Pre-Raphaelite manner, which she adopted after a trip to Florence and Rome, discovering the Renaissance painters – some of her work having clear overtones of Botticelli.
 Her paintings were often inspired by Arthurian romance, Dante Alighieri's 'Divine Comedy' and 'La Vita Nuova', biblical themes, and medieval legends.
 Her mystical works include 'Ames errantes' (Salon of 1894) and 'Les Esprits de l’abime' (Salon of 1899) and 'Jeune femme a la tapisserie'.